xenide/erc721-harberger/CI_SETUP.md

 1. **Format Check** - Verifies code follows the project's formatting standards using `forge fmt --check`
 2. **Build** - Compiles the smart contracts with `forge build --sizes` to check for build errors
 3. **Tests** - Runs all tests with `forge test -vvv` in verbose mode
+4. **Coverage** - Generates code coverage reports and uploads to Codecov
-4. **Gas Snapshots** - Generates gas usage snapshots and compares them against the baseline
+5. **Gas Snapshots** - Generates gas usage snapshots and compares them against the baseline

+A dedicated **Coverage Workflow** (`.github/workflows/coverage.yml`) also runs to:
+- Generate detailed coverage reports with optimized settings
+- Upload coverage data to Codecov
+- Display coverage summary in GitHub Actions

 ## Local Setup